 The important factor in coping with the loss is the opportunity to express your feelings and, in turn, receive an accepting, understanding response.

-This may occur between partners, with family, friends or with caregivers at Magee-Womens Hospital of UPMC.
+This may occur between partners, with family, friends or with caregivers at UPMC Magee-Womens Hospital.
 Sometimes, it can be helpful to talk with a caring professional about pregnancy loss, its impact, and the grieving that follows.